Iterated function: Conjugacy

 where n in this expression serves as a plain exponent: functional iteration has been reduced to multiplication!
 Here, however, the exponent n no longer needs be integer or positive, and is a continuous "time" of evolution for the full orbit: the monoid of the Picard sequence (cf. transformation semigroup) has generalized to a full continuous group.

 Iterates of the sine function (blue), in the first half-period.
 Half-iterate (orange), i.e., the sine's functional square root; the functional square root of that, the quarter-iterate (black) above it; and further fractional iterates up to the 1/64th.
 The functions below the (blue) sine are six integral iterates below it, starting with the second iterate (red) and ending with the 64th iterate.
 The green envelope triangle represents the limiting null iterate, a triangular function serving as the starting point leading to the sine function.
 The dashed line is the negative first iterate, i.e. the inverse of sine (arcsin).

 (From the general pedagogy web-site.
 For the notation, see .)

-This method (perturbative determination of the principal eigenfunction Ψ, cf. Carleman matrix) is equivalent to the algorithm of the preceding section, albeit, in practice, more powerful and systematic.
+This method (perturbative determination of the principal eigenfunction Ψ, cf. Jabotinsky matrix) is equivalent to the algorithm of the preceding section, albeit, in practice, more powerful and systematic.